 At any time before the processing period ends the agency can ask the applicant for more time to deal with the application.
-This is called a further specified period and it should always be requested as business days, rather than as an extension to a specific date.
+This is called a further specified period and it should be requested as business days, rather than as an extension to a specific date.
 The further specified period does not count as part of the processing period and it begins when the processing period ends.

 If a decision is not made within the time allowed by the Acts the agency is deemed to have refused access to the documents.
 This is called a deemed decision and can only be reviewed by the Information Commissioner on external review.